akeneo/pim-docs/cookbook/custom_entity/association_with_product.rst

                     tags:
                         - { name: oro_flexibleentity.attributetype, alias: pim_icecatdemo_vendor }

 In the current version of the PIM the attribute must also be added to the ProductManager.
-This can be done with a compiler pass :
+This can be done with a compiler pass:

 .. code-block: php
     :linenos: